ftl-mv-translation/ftl-mv-translation/snippets/ci-nightly-body.md

 ## Manual Installation
 > You don't need to do a manual installation if you use the installer above.

-We assume that you have already downgraded FTL and installed Hyperspace, and that you can install mods using the Slipstream Mod Manager(SMM).
-If you have not yet done so, follow the [Official Hyperspace Installation Guide](https://ftl-hyperspace.github.io/FTL-Hyperspace/#installation)

 ### 1. Install Hyperspace
 See [Hyperspace Guide](https://ftl-hyperspace.github.io/FTL-Hyperspace/#installation)
 ### 2. Download and patch translated Multiverse.